pytorch/android-demo-app/Seq2SeqNMT/README.md

 ### 1. Prepare the Model

-If you don't have the PyTorch environment set up to run the script, you can download the PyTorch trained and optimized NMT encoder and decoder models compressed in a zip [here](https://drive.google.com/file/d/1Ju9ceHi5e87UW1P09-XIvPVdMjOs5kiE/view?usp=sharing), unzip it, copy them to the Android app's assets folder, and skip the rest of this step and go to step 2 directly.
+If you don't have the PyTorch environment set up to run the script, you can download the PyTorch trained and optimized NMT encoder and decoder models compressed in a zip [here](https://drive.google.com/file/d/1S75cWNEp43U6nCp2MOBR-jE-ZnlHz1PI/view?usp=sharing), unzip it, copy them to the Android app's assets folder, and skip the rest of this step and go to step 2 directly.

-Be aware that the downloadable model file was created with PyTorch 1.7.0, matching the PyTorch Android library 1.7.0 specified in the project's `build.gradle` file as `implementation 'org.pytorch:pytorch_android:1.7.0'`.
-If you use a different version of PyTorch to create your model by following the instructions below, make sure you specify the same PyTorch Android library version in the `build.gradle` file to avoid possible errors caused by the version mismatch.
-Furthermore, if you want to use the latest PyTorch master code to create the model, follow the steps at [Building PyTorch Android from Source](https://pytorch.org/mobile/android/#building-pytorch-android-from-source) and [Using the PyTorch Android Libraries Built](https://pytorch.org/mobile/android/#using-the-pytorch-android-libraries-built-from-source-or-nightly) on how to use the model in Android.

-If you have a good GPU and want to train your model from scratch, uncomment the line `trainIters(encoder, decoder, 450100, print_every=5000)` in `seq2seq_nmt.py` before running `python seq2seq2_nmt.py` to go through the whole process of training, saving, loading, optimizing and saving the final mobile-ready models.
+If you have a good GPU and want to train your model from scratch, run `python seq2seq2_nmt.py` to go through the whole process of training, saving, loading, optimizing and saving the final mobile-ready models `optimized_encoder_150k.ptl` and `optimized_decoder_150k.ptl`.
+Copy the two model files to the Android app's assets folder.

-To just convert a pre-trained model `seq2seq_mt_150000.pt` to the TorchScript model used on mobile, download [seq2seq_mt_150000.pt](https://drive.google.com/file/d/1f91PvlkxS8JS0xGpMRZ3fmr0Ev80Guxk/view?usp=sharing) first to the same directory as `seq2seq2_nmt.py`, then run `python seq2seq2_nmt.py`.
-After `optimized_encoder_150k.pth` and `optimized_decoder_150k.pth` are generated, copy them to the Android app's assets folder.
-Note that dynamic quantization is applied to the decoder in `seq2seq2_nmt.py` for its `nn.Linear` parameters to reduce the decoder model size from 29MB to 18MB.

 ### 2. Build and run with Android Studio